dambusm/next-hasura-boilerplate/README.md

 - Run `yarn` from root
 - Run `yarn setup` from root
-- `cd app`
-- Create .env from template
+- Create .env files from templates
 - Set up your schemas in Hasura cloud
   - For auth to work, add a data type `user` with `email` and `id`
-- Add your graphql queries in `src/graphql/queries`
+- Add your graphql queries in `packages/data-lib/data-sources/hasura/graphql/queries`
-- Run `yarn start` to start the dev server, introspect the hasura graphql api and generate the sdk

 ## TODO